marverix/ansible-role-python3/README.md

 ## Features

 - ✔️ Installing Python3
-  - For Ubuntu from ppa
+  - Select which version
-  - For CentOS from EPEL
+  - Possibility to build from the source
-- ✔️ Installing Python3 packages:
-  - dev/devel
-  - wheel
-  - setuptools
-  - pip
-  - virtualenv
-- ✔️ Possibility to install additional pip packages globally
+  - Possibility to link as default `python3` executable
 - ✔️ Tested with Molecule Verify

 ## Supported Platforms

+- ✔️ Ubuntu 16.04 (Xenial)
 - ✔️ Ubuntu 18.04 (Bionic)
 - ✔️ Ubuntu 20.04 (Focal)
 - ✔️ CentOS 7